kevinmcb90/simpsonstv/README.md

 I also glued in the screen upside down, since the bezel was better covered by the 3d printed housing that way.
 To invert the screen, set `display_rotate=3` in `/boot/config.txt`

+Switched from Micro-USB to USB-C for the power input.
+Use something like this [Adafruit USB Type-C breakout board](https://www.adafruit.com/product/4090).
+Make sure the breakout board has CC resistors that properly indicate 5 volts--otherwise this won't work with C-to-C cables.

 ## MPV Video player

 Because I was originally experimenting 64-bit Bookwork, I couldn't use omxplayer